brettwilms/USDX-AIO-Demo/README.md

 # USDX-AIO-Demo
-A demo enviroment for the USDX ISV team
+A demo enviroment for the USDX ISV team to demonstrate all the Azure goodness :)